 Mexico, Tieton, and West Seattle

-As Bob explained in a catalog for his 2003 exhibition at the Hallie Ford Museum, his credo is simple.
+As Jones explained in a catalog for his 2003 exhibition at the Hallie Ford Museum, his credo was simple.
 “Society pressures artists to camouflage the good time they are having.
 I come to my studio to paint for the sheer fun of it, for the sheer pleasure of trying to come up with something I’ve never seen before.
 And if I screw up, I don’t screw up the universe or anyone else’s life.
 There’s a possibility for freedom in art that doesn’t exist anywhere else in the world, and I love it” (Olbrantz).